Bar

 This was a more modest affair with a match between 'Yorkshire' and 'The Rest of the World' for the "Taws World Championship".

-Return to Menu
+Return To The History Menu